department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/services-taxonomy/services-taxonomy-research-plan.md

 ### Goals

 This research has two main goals:
-- To determine how Veterans would categorize the available services
+- To determine how Veterans would categorize existing and newly identified services
 - To determine how Veterans expect to find information about these services while navigating the VA.gov site

 ### Research Questions